mcisco1/supply-chain-auditor/README.md

 MIT

 # PLEASE NOTE, some areas of README are written by AI to speed things up for me.
-If you notice any issues, please reach out to e so I can fix in potentially newer releases
+If you notice any issues, please reach out to me so I can fix in potentially newer releases